nushell/nushell.github.io/cookbook/foreign_shell_scripts.md

 1. Log out all environment variables at the start of the script.
-These may be different than the ones in nushell, because the shell might have defined variables on startup, and all passed in variables have been serialized as strings by nushell.
+These may be different than the ones in nushell, because the shell might have defined variables on startup and all passed-in variables have been serialized to strings by nushell.
 2. Log `<ENV_CAPTURE_EVAL_FENCE>` to stdout, this is so we later know where the first `env` output stopped.
-The content of this is arbitrary, but it is verbose so we reduce the risk of any env var having this string in its contents.
+The content of this is arbitrary, but it is verbose to reduce the risk of any env var having this string in its contents.
 3. Run the actual shell script in the current context, using `eval`.
 The double quotes around the variable are necessary to get newlines to be interpreted correctly.
 4. Log the "fence" again to stdout so we know where the "after" list of variables starts.
 5. Log all environment variables after the script run.
-We are suppressing a few variables here that are commonly changed by a few shells that have nothing to do with the particular script that was run.
+We are excluding a few variables here that are commonly changed by a few shells that have nothing to do with the particular script that was run.

-We then take the script output and save all lines from the `env` output before and after running our lines, using the `<ENV_CAPTURE_EVAL_FENCE>` logs.
+We then take the script output and save all lines from the `env` output before and after running the passed script, using the `<ENV_CAPTURE_EVAL_FENCE>` logs.

 ```nu
 # <shell invocation>